 10. Warranty – 1Year (except flash tube and modeling lamp)

-Build quality and pricing of Godox SK400ii strobe
+Pricing and Build Quality of Godox SK400ii Strobe

-The price of SK400ii is highly competitive to many other strobes of different brands that offer almost the same features.
+The price of SK400ii (140$ per unit) is highly competitive to many other strobes of different brands that offer almost the same features.

-Godox Sk400ii weighs around 2.1kg / 5lbs, which is obviously not too heavy.
+Godox Sk400ii weighs around 2.1kg / 5lbs, which is obviously not too heavy and easy to move around.
 Its head comes with a tilting stand mount and sits nicely on the light stand.
 Godox Sk400ii has metal alloy thread on the mounting part.

-Godox SK400ii is a manual strobe means it’s not a constant light.
+Godox SK400ii is a manual strobe means it’s not a constant light source.
 It features a 400Ws light source that is going to be operated on AC power.
 Godox SK400ii also features a 150Ws modeling lamp that is yellow, not white in color.

 Godox SK400ii comes with a standard Godox reflector out of the box but sometimes sellers may remove that, so make sure to check the details before buying it online.